aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 can be used during an OAuth flow, such as presenting information about the client to the user in an authorziation consent screen, for example the client name and logo.

+The authorization server SHOULD fetch the document indicated by the `client_id` to retrieve the client registration information.

+## Metadata Discovery Errors

+If fetching the metadata document fails, the authorization server MAY abort the authorization request, or continue with the information it has available.

 ## Redirect URL Registration